Sensing for Disasters Solutions

 • Weak integration with emergency services: Seamless interaction with first responders remains limited.

-The Solution: Advanced Sensing for Real-Time Disaster Management
+Our Solutions: Advancing accurate Sensing for Real-Time Disaster Management

 • Robotics and AI: Enabling automated, precise disaster monitoring.